LeoTeam/docs/01-introduction/01-introduction.md

 Making use of green threads is a great way to boost the performance of your application.
-It shouldn't be hard to write thread-safe code, and Lotus (when used as the entire framework, or when a few explicit instructions are followed when using only parts of it) is runtime threadsafe.
+It shouldn't be hard to write thread-safe code, and Lotus (when using the entire framework, or using only parts of it) is runtime threadsafe.

 **This document is a stub.
 You can help by expanding it, reviewing its content, or by verifying its correctness.
 Please file any issues in the